wavesoft/LiveQ/source/web/db-scheme.md

         "lab": "...",           // The LiveQ lab ID related to this task "info": {
-            "title": "..",      // The title of this task "description": "",  // A short description for this task "animation": "",    // The related canvas animation for this project "book": "...",      // The related book for this task "tutorial": ".."    // The tutorial ID to display when the user enters the level
+            "title": "..",      // The title of this task "subtitle": "..",   // The subtitle for this task "desc": "",         // A long description for this task "animation": "",    // The related canvas animation for this project "book": "...",      // The related book for this task "tutorial": ".."    // The tutorial ID to display when the user enters the level